 The Hummer’s real advantage is its charging system, since it can handle up to 350 kW speeds from a compatible DC charger.
 Supposedly that can add 100 miles of range in just 10 minutes, which is incredible.
 In fact, it’s almost as fast as filling up a tank of gas, especially if you’re used to a car with a gas tank as large as that in a regular Hummer.

 The downside here is that 350 kW chargers are not very common.
-You’re very unlikely to be able to install one at home, and you’re going to be hard-pressed to find one out on the road, because most EVs just can’t handle that much power so quickly.
+You’re very unlikely to be able to install one at home, and you’re going to be hard-pressed to find one out on the road, because most EVs just can’t handle drawing in so much power that quickly.

 The Tesla Cybertruck starts off at 250 miles for the single-motor model, which jumps to 300 miles if you pay for the two-motor upgrade.
 However, the top-tier model, with three motors, can go up to an insane 500 miles on a single charge.